RupakNeupane/DigitRecognitionApp/docs/index.md

 ## Getting Started

-To get started with the MNIST Digit Predictor API, check out the following sections:

-- [Installation](getting-started/installation.md): Instructions on how to install the necessary dependencies and set up your environment.
-- [Quickstart Guide](getting-started/quickstart.md): A quick start guide to help you get the API up and running with minimal setup.
+To get started with the MNIST Digit Predictor API, [Quickstart Guide](getting-started/quickstart.md): A quick start guide to help you get the API up and running with minimal setup.

 ## API Documentation